In this sewing tutorial I will show you how to sew a dress without a pattern.

 So, the width of your rectangle should be like this

-So, in my case the width is 105 cm (yours should be somewhere around this number)
+So, in my case the width is 105 cm (yours should be somewhere around this number too)

 You have to cut fabric very straight and precise following the grain; I suggest use the “pull out thread” method to do it.
-If you are not sure how to do it sign up for my blog and you will get the tutorial “How to cut fabric perfectly straight”.
+If you are not sure how to do it check my tutorial “How to cut fabric perfectly straight”.

 In the upper right corner draw a curve line between points 1 and 2 with the R (radius you calculated according to your measurement).

 For this make a line from point 2 down perpendicular to the fold (point 5).
-The length of this line is equal your bust length divided by 2 plus 2 cm (3/4 in)
+The length of this line is equal your bust length divided by 2 plus 2 cm (or 3/4 in)